 - A dysfunctional, inaccurate view of self

 Although the correlation between attachment style and substance use isn’t clear, research suggests those with an insecure attachment style may use drugs or alcohol to cope with stress rather than other healthy coping mechanisms, such as confiding in a loved one.

 Addiction does not occur in a vacuum, so if you seek treatment for addiction, you need to be sure you choose a program that will also help you address underlying mental health issues that can lead to addiction, which include insecure attachment.

 - Come to terms with grief and trauma that stems from childhood experience.

 - Identify unhealthy thought patterns and beliefs and establish healthier ones.

 - Acquire effective interpersonal communication skills to more accurately express emotions and needs.

 - Experience a healthy, positive attachment style with the therapist.

 Guardian IOP utilizes cognitive behavioral therapy, dialectical behavioral therapy, and individual and group therapy to help our clients address the underlying causes of addiction and set healthier, more positive intentions.
-To learn more about our evidence-based addiction recovery programs, contact a Guardian Recovery Specialist at 855.517.1871.
+To learn more about our evidence-based addiction recovery programs, contact a Guardian Treatment Advisor at 855.517.1871.